rajeshkarki9/rajeshkarki9/README.md

 # 💫 About Me:
 I'm currently working at Heartsun Technology Pvt.
-Ltd as Software Developer.<br>Completed Diplomma In INfformation Technology<br>I started my career as a Full-Stack Developer in LearnersHub.
+Ltd as Software Developer.<br>Completed Diplomma In Information Technology<br>I started my career as a Full-Stack Developer in LearnersHub.

 ## 🌐 Socials: